jupyter-server/jupyter_server/docs/source/developers/extensions.rst

         "my_extension": True
     }

-Alternatively, an extension can automatically enable itself by creating the following JSON in the jupyter_server_config.d directory on installation.
-See XX for more details.
+or loaded from a JSON file in the ``jupyter_server_config.d`` directory under one of `Jupyter's paths`_.
+(See the `Distributing a server extension`_ section for details on how to automatically enabled your extension when users install it.)

 .. code-block:: python